-Each year a talented group of upcoming musicians are chosen from hundreds of students as the winners of the Boconnoc Music Award.
-The award was established by Anthony and Elizabeth Fortescue, owners of Boconnoc in 2012.
-The prize constitutes a week’s residency on the estate, with all travel, lodging and costs covered, providing a valuable opportunity for the musicians to work intensively on repertoire and technique in a private and unique environment.
+Each year a talented group of musicians are chosen from hundreds of students as the winners of the Boconnoc Music Award.
+The award was established by the late Anthony Fortescue and his wife Elizabeth Fortescue, owners of Boconnoc in 2012.
+The prize constitutes a week’s residency on the estate, providing a valuable opportunity for the musicians to work intensively on repertoire and technique in a private and unique environment.

-Pablo Ortiz de Urbina said: “There is nothing more exciting than being given an opportunity to be inspired by music and to do so in a peaceful environment.
+Pablo Ortiz de Urbina a Spanish conductor who was presented with the Boconnoc Music Award by the Royal College of Music in 2013 when he was part of the Cataleya Quintet said; “There is nothing more exciting than being given an opportunity to be inspired by music and to do so in a peaceful environment.
 An opportunity like the Boconnoc Award is so valuable to our professional careers and reminds us why we love music so much.”

 Tickets are £12 and can be purchased on the door.
 Free for anyone in full time education.